-Providing flexible work options gives people the opportunity to better balance their working and personal lives.
+Flexible work options allow people to balance their working and personal lives better.
 It also shows you care about individuals and can trust them to do their job.

-Taking regular breaks at work improves people's ability to stay focussed, helping problem-solving and boosting overall productivity.
+Regular breaks at work improve people's ability to stay focussed, helping problem-solving and boosting overall productivity.
 It's also important for people's health and safety.

 Encourage employees to take leave they are entitled to.
-They shouldn't feel they have to come to work despite being unwell, grieving, or just in need of a mental-health day.
+They shouldn't feel they have to come to work despite being unwell, grieving, or just needing a mental health day.